 Introduction

 But in ancient cultures eating was a spiritual act a moment of connection with nature, gratitude and awareness.
 Today science supports this idea through psychological studies showing that how we eat matters as much as what we eat.
-This harmony of spiritual awareness and psychological understanding forms the foundation of mindful eating.
+This harmony of spiritual awareness and psychological understanding forms the foundation of mindful eating practices.

-Mindful eating is not a diet. it’s a practice of presence and gratitude.
+Mindful eating practices is not a diet. it’s a practice of presence and gratitude.
 It allows you to connect deeply with food understand your emotions and nourish both your body and soul.

 The Spiritual Side of Eating